Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/lumic-job.md

 !!!
 Failure "Fortan MPI program fails to start"
-    If a Fortran based program with MPI fails to start when utilizing a large number of nodes (512 nodes for instance), add `export PMI_NO_PREINITIALIZE=y` to your batch script.
+    If a Fortran based program with MPI fails to start when utilizing a large number of nodes (512 nodes for instance), add `export PMI_NO_PREINITIALIZE=y` to your batch script before running `srun`.

-Below is an example job script for 50 nodes run of a MPI application running 128 ranks per node, i.e., 6400 ranks total.
+Below is an example job script for a 2 nodes run of an MPI application running 128 ranks per node, i.e., 256 ranks in total.
 This job will be submitted to the LUMI-C `standard` partition.

 ```bash